-B&G Foods: Still A Double Digit Yield And Still My Largest Holding
+B&G Foods: Still A Double-Digit Yield And Still My Largest Holding

 All the food companies saw sales cool off during the last week of the tracking period from the pace of the three weeks prior.

-One brand where B&G Foods stumbled last year was its high margin Green Giant frozen products.
-After a couple of years with double digit growth, 2019 saw sales decline by $9.5 million, or 2.5%.
-Management had made some positive comments about the brand on its year end conference call.
+One brand where B&G Foods stumbled last year was its high-margin Green Giant frozen products.
+After a couple of years with double-digit growth, 2019 saw sales decline by $9.5 million, or 2.5%.
+Management had made some positive comments about the brand on its year-end conference call.

 ...we expect our Green Giant frozen innovation efforts to also receive an extra boost this year and again in 2021 following our acquisition of Farmwise, which was just announced last week.
 Farmwise is the proud creator of Veggie Fries, Veggie Tots and Veggie Rings.
 We think that the addition of these products to our frozen portfolio will be extremely complementary to our efforts to revolutionize the frozen vegetable set.

-While the added bump in sales related to COVID-19 was a positive for the company, I believe that Green Giant frozen products would have outperformed the markets' expectations without the "pantry-loading effect" as the company was launching a series of innovative new products.
+While the added bump in sales related to COVID-19 was a positive for the company, I believe that Green Giant frozen products would have outperformed the markets' expectations without the "pantry-loading effect," as the company was launching a series of innovative new products.
 However, social distancing has made grocery shopping more challenging, and those wishing to stock up on vegetables could be more likely to buy frozen as compared to fresh.

-Finally, what the company failed to emphasize in its outlook was the addition of Clabber Girl in May of 2019.
+Finally, what the company failed to emphasize in its outlook was the addition of Clabber Girl in May 2019.
 That purchase generated approximately $53.6 million to fiscal 2019 net sales, and should clearly be adding some decent revenue in Q1.

 Challenges

-While I remain very positive about the company's near term prospects, it's not clear whether they will have adequate access to certain ingredients for their products.
-A CNBC headline this past week reads "Meatpacking union says 25% of US pork production hit by coronavirus closures".
+While I remain very positive about the company's near-term prospects, it's not clear whether it will have adequate access to certain ingredients for its products.
+A CNBC headline this past week reads, "Meatpacking union says 25% of US pork production hit by coronavirus closures."
 While I don't think B&G uses a lot of meat in its products, most of its varieties of B&M Baked beans use pork products and its Underwood brand products use deviled ham, white-meat chicken, roast beef, corned beef and liverwurst.

 However, other "raw material" inputs come from outside the United States, including Canada (maple syrup), Italy (tomatoes), China (garlic) and Mexico (a large cauliflower production operation), and it's not yet clear whether there will be disruptions in supply, or the cost impact from being forced to use an alternate supply source.
 Even without the COVID-19 effect, the China garlic issue was discussed on each of the past two conference calls.
 From the most recent call, CEO Romanzi responded to questions about alternative suppliers and cost pressures: